-Kegg, a connected fertility tracker and kegel trainer for women, launches out of beta – TechCrunch
+Kegg, a connected fertility tracker and Kegel trainer for women, launches out of beta – TechCrunch

 Fertility tracking has seen an explosion of startup activity in recent years.
 Femtech startup Lady Technologies is adding to this rich mix with the full U.S. launch of a dual-purpose device, called kegg, that’s designed to measure hormonal changes in a woman’s cervical fluid to help her determine the chance of conception on a given day.

-The egg-shaped gizmo, which features a gold-plated steel cap and band ringing its tip, as well as a silicone tail to house its Bluetooth radio (so it can chat to the companion app), doubles as a connected pelvic floor trainer (the ‘k’ in kegg is for ‘kegels’) — taking a leaf out of UK femtech pioneer Elvie’s playbook.
+The egg-shaped gizmo, which features a gold-plated steel cap and band ringing its tip, as well as a silicone tail to house its Bluetooth radio (so it can chat to the companion app), doubles as a connected pelvic floor trainer (the “k” in kegg is for “Kegels”) — taking a leaf out of U.K. femtech pioneer Elvie’s playbook.
 Though the two-in-one function is a new twist.

 Kegg relies on a technology called impedance to sense electrolyte levels in a woman’s cervical fluid in order to detect the hormonal switch from estrogen to progesterone dominance that accompanies ovulation — via a daily test that’s touted as taking just two minutes.
-(If you’re also using it for the optional kegal exercises that would take a bit longer.)
+(If you’re also using it for the optional Kegal exercises that would take a bit longer.)

-“A minute electrical impulse at a specific frequency is emitted from the gold plated electrodes on the kegg and received by the other (this process is then reversed).
+“A minute electrical impulse at a specific frequency is emitted from the gold-plated electrodes on the kegg and received by the other (this process is then reversed).
 By sensing the changing trends in the impedance, we’re able to detect the hormonal change and make a prediction to the user,” explains CEO and founder Kristina Cahojova.
 “Since every woman’s fluids are slightly different, kegg needs to record at least one fertile window to provide personalized predictions.”

 “We have numerous patents on the underlying design of kegg and key aspects of how it operates,” she adds.

 Kegg was unveiled on the TechCrunch Disrupt SF stage, back in 2018, as part of our startup battlefield competition (though it didn’t go on to win).
-Fast forward two years and it’s now officially launching out of beta to offer the FDA-registered gizmo to the U.S. market — priced at $275.
+Fast-forward two years and it’s now officially launching out of beta to offer the FDA-registered gizmo to the U.S. market — priced at $275.

 Commenting in a statement, Samina Hydery, kegg advisor and women’s health investor, said: “Investor interest in femtech and fertility has accelerated over the last few years.
 While I’ve seen an influx of ovulation prediction kits, at-home blood tests, menstrual tracking apps, and temperature monitors in the consumer market, kegg’s value proposition became clear once I spoke with women about their experiences trying to conceive and medical researchers in the field.
 It’s hard not to get excited by the various growth vectors that can expand kegg’s market in the future — from being used as a tool for natural family planning to helping monitor postpartum/perimenopausal health.”

-“We pride ourselves in having almost half of our investors women,” notes Cahojova — whose inspiration for building kegg was personal; having suffered from irregular menstrual cycles herself.
+“We pride ourselves in having almost half of our investors women,” notes Cahojova — whose inspiration for building kegg was personal, having suffered from irregular menstrual cycles herself.

 “I didn’t want to be treated with hormones.
 When I talked to fertility instructors or a specialized fertility doctor, all they wanted to know about was my patterns of cervical fluid.
 Why?
 Because the fertile window is defined only by the presence of fertile cervical fluid, having a positive LH [luteinizing hormone] test is nice but it won’t help you get information to fix your cycles.
 That’s why so many fertility doctors are interested in cervical fluid and that is why so many women are told to track it with their fingers,” she explains.

-“How on earth are you supposed to be able to track objectively something so important, yet, private without the help of technology?
-I was frustrated and angry that every company that I talked to didn’t have a solution and didn’t want to make this so needed product because it ‘would have to go into the vagina’.
+“How on earth are you supposed to be able to track objectively something so important, yet private, without the help of technology?
+I was frustrated and angry that every company that I talked to didn’t have a solution and didn’t want to make this so-needed product because it ‘would have to go into the vagina’.
 So I set out to make a product that would help me and women like me.”

 Thus far kegg has been hitting a chord with U.S. women of reproductive age who are trying for a baby, according to Cahojova — who says her startup has built a 2,000-strong community of fertility-tracking women over kegg’s beta period.